SSAGESLabs/PySAGES/examples/Advanced_Sampling_Introduction.md

 ```

 <!-- #region id="Kf_CMdih90Cd" -->
-We see, that the system actually never leaves the local minimum around $\xi=3$.
+We see, that the system never leaves the local minimum around $\xi=3$.
 Since the phase space is not fully explored the prediction of the free energy is not complete.
 Here the system is not even equilibrated.